-6.2 Information structures and the hierarchy of beliefs
+6.1.
+Information structures and the hierarchy of beliefs

 When one information structure is better than another and vice versa, we say that they are equivalent.
-A natural question arises is whether two equivalent structures w.r.t.
+A natural question that arises is whether two equivalent structures w.r.t.
 Nash equilibrium in games with common interests induce the same hierarchy of beliefs?
-Ely and Peski (2005) and Dekel, Fudenberg and Morris (2005) give an example that answers this question in the negative.
+Ely and Peski (2006) and Dekel et al. (2007) give an example that answers this question in the negative.
 They showed two information structures that induce the same distribution over players' hierarchies of beliefs, and nevertheless, have different sets of Nash equilibria.